justdataplease/medium-sky/Readme.md

 Checkout [demo](https://justdataplease.com/db/medium-articles-analysis.html) (version 1)
 or [demo](https://justdataplease.com/db/medium-articles-analysis-2.html) (version 2)

-## How to Replicate
+## How to Use

-To replicate, you need to do the following actions
+To use, you need to do the following actions

 1) You need to subscribe to medium.com api [rapidapi](https://rapidapi.com/nishujain199719-vgIfuFHZxVZ/api/medium2) (you get 150 requests per month for free - this app will work for free if you have less than 148 articles)